Jeremiah 21:8-10

 The chapter moves from desperate royal inquiry, to divine refusal of false hope, to the life-or-death choice placed before Jerusalem, to a final indictment of Davidic leadership.

 Jeremiah 21 argues that divine deliverance cannot be claimed apart from covenant repentance.
-Judah's leaders appeal to God's former saving acts while refusing His present word, so the Lord reverses their expectation: He will not fight for Jerusalem but against it.
+Judah's leaders appeal to God's former saving acts while refusing his present word, so the Lord reverses their expectation: he will not fight for Jerusalem but against it.
 The only path of life is humble submission to God's judgment, and the royal house remains accountable for justice even in the hour of collapse.

 Theological logic